dmiller/clojure-clr-next/_posts/2023-02-05-reductionism.md

 It is hard to find information about `Reduced`.
 I checked five books on Clojure and found nary a mention.
 The most prominent mention of `Reduced` is in the reference on [Transducers](https://clojure.org/reference/transducers#_early_termination).

  `Reduced` is used to stop reductions early.
-It was introduced back in 2012 when Rich was redesigning the reduce mechanism.
-(Here is the [commit](https://github.com/clojure/clojure/commit/96e8596cfdd29a2bb245d958683ee5fc1353b87a).)
 From the _Transducers_ article:

 > Clojure has a mechanism for specifying early termination of a reduce:
 >